 Yes, most legally present immigrants in the United States are subject to the Affordable Care Act’s individual mandate.
-If you are a legal immigrant, then you must have health insurance coverage by 2014 or pay a penalty tax.
+However, there is no penalty for not having health insurance.

 Note that immigrants who are not lawfully present are not subject to the individual mandate.

 What Makes an Immigrant Legally Present in Terms of Health Insurance?

 You are considered lawfully present for purposes of health insurance if you are:

 - A permanent resident (i.e., have been issued a “green card”)

 - Fleeing persecution (includes refugees and asylees)